ThomasDeutsch/flowcards/README.md

 Walk programmers through the process of translating a scenario into code using Flowcards.
 Provide examples using a simple scenario and demonstrate how to write the corresponding code using Flowcard syntax.
-Explain the different types of bids available in Flowcards, such as waitFor, askFor, request, validate, extend, requestWhenAskedFor, and block.
+Explain the different types of bids available in Flowcards, such as waitFor, askFor, request, validate, extend, trigger, and block.
 Working with Multiple Flows

 Illustrate scenarios where multiple flows need to interact and synchronize their execution.